Frequently asked questions

 You will still have access to your LPFSA funds, and they will continue to be limited to eligible dental and vision expenses.

-You will need to submit reimbursement requests to Alight Smart-Choice Accounts through the Benefits Service Center for all expenses for your 2023 DCFSA.
+You will need to submit reimbursement requests to Alight Smart-Choice Accounts through the Benefits Service Center.

-You will need to submit reimbursement requests to Alight Smart-Choice Accounts through the Benefits Service Center for expenses incurred between these dates to be paid from your 2023 DCFSA.
+You will need to submit reimbursement requests to Smart-Choice through the Benefits Service Center for expenses incurred between these dates if you would like them to be paid with dollars from your 2023 DCFSA.
 The deadline is March 31, 2024.

 Yes.
 You can enter recurring claims on NetBenefits, eliminating the need to file for reimbursement for each subsequent claim.
 Recurring claims are inputted with the applicable information, including the length of time that the recurring claim should be filed.